wclenhardt/hydroshare/docs/hsaccess-design-doc.md

 ### 5. Tests
 Write tests that perform operations and then assert that they were reflected in both HSAccess and Django.
 This helps us identify when we have successfully integrated HSAccess.

+## Summary

+In summary, I am pushing for a clearly layered architecture.
+I imagine the following layers, from lowest-level at the top to highest level at the bottom:

+1. SQL
+2. User/Resource/Metadata/etc classes w/ ORM mapping to SQL
+3. `hs_core/hydroshare`, which is the single point of truth for all operations on Hydroshare data.
+4. Handler functions that unpack the HTTP request and invoke a function from `hs_core/hydroshare` with the appropriate parameters and handle all exceptions.
+5. Django mapping URLs to handler functions

+With this architecture it is clear that only layers 1 & 2 can change Django data, and layer 3 also calls methods to mutate HSAccess.

 ## Additional/Misc Refactors
 Some other refactors I thought of along the way that are not strictly necessary for HSAccess: